+Everyone has questions.
+Not everyone seeks answers.
+But in your college search and those crazy first days on campus, maybe you’re just unsure where to turn.
 Of course, if you have a basic question, like when baseball starts or what night is free pizza night in the student union, always check the school’s website first.
 You’d be surprised how many answers you’ll find with a little research!
-But, if after a solid search you’re still in the dark, or if you have a unique issue, it’s time to send an e-mail or make a phone call.
+But if you’re still in the dark after a solid search—or if you have a unique issue—it may be time to send an email or make a phone call.
 So don’t be shy.
 Remember that these offices exist for this very purpose: to help students just like you!

 Applications and admission

-Admission counselors: You can often find a designated admission counselor for your state or even high school.
+You can often find a designated admission counselor for your state or even high school.
 Counselors are there to answer your questions regarding applications, deadlines, or the overall college search process.
 Establish a good relationship with your counselor(s) from the very beginning; the more your counselor gets to know you, the easier it is for him or her to help you in the future.
 However, be careful not to take advantage.
 Make sure you do the necessary research on your own, especially if you have a simple question that can be answered by a quick search of the school’s website.

-Registrar: Support services, such as academic record management and enrollment, can be found at your university registrar’s office.
+Support services, such as academic record management and enrollment, can be found at your university registrar’s office.
 The registrar maintains the master course list and builds the course schedule for each term.
-On the registrar’s website, you may view academic calendars along with course catalogues to find information about adding and dropping classes and the requirements needed for graduation.
+On the registrar’s website, you may view academic calendars along with course catalogs to find information about adding and dropping classes and the requirements needed for graduation.
 Thinking about transferring?
 The registrar has everything you need.
-They will process official transcript requests and evaluate all transfer course work.
+They will process official transcript requests and evaluate all transfer coursework.
 If for any reason you need to withdraw from college, or you are returning after a leave of absence, the registrar is where you should head first.

-Financial aid officers: In addition to the FASFA, you may encounter additional institution-specific financial aid applications.
+In addition to the FAFSA, you may encounter additional institution-specific financial aid applications.
 These forms can be tricky to navigate, but financial aid officers are there to help you through the process.
 However, they aren’t going to do it for you.
 Be respectful and ask for their guidance only.
-It is important to know financial aid officers cannot give award estimates on the fly, nor can they calculate your FASFA results.
+It is important to know financial aid officers cannot give award estimates on the fly, nor can they calculate your FAFSA results.
 Your financial aid always depends on the completed results of the official forms, but these counselors can help you decipher award offers after you’ve received them.
 Also, if you or your family’s situation suddenly changes drastically after you have submitted your applications, you should contact the financial aid office to inform them of the situation; it may impact your award.

 Jobs and internships

-Career services: This office is responsible for many helpful student resources like career fairs and job search workshops.
+This office is responsible for many helpful student resources like career fairs and job search workshops.
 They can set up on-campus job interviews for students and provide one-on-one counseling.
 If you need help exploring your options and identifying your interests, careers services can help point you in the right direction to pursue employment or graduate school.

-Co-op/internship advisor: Co-ops and internships allow you to test the waters of different occupations before you graduate, and having an internship or co-op on your résumé helps you stand out to potential employers as well.
+Co-ops and internships allow you to test the waters of different occupations before you graduate, and having an internship or co-op on your résumé helps you stand out to potential employers as well.
 But you’re also probably new to the internship search and application process—that’s why you’re likely to find a co-op/internship advisor within the career services office that can help!

-Student life office: Want to start a new club or organization on your campus?
+Want to start a new club or organization on your campus?
 The student life office has everything you need.
 Acting as the hub of activities on campus, student life can help you create a club of your own.
 By filling out a proposal and getting signatures of potential club members, you are on your way to starting your own campus organization.

 Every residence hall has one or more resident advisors (RAs) and usually one resident director (RD).
 RAs are easily accessible to students (often 24/7), and they are there to make sure all residents are abiding by dorm rules and to assist with any issues they may have.
 RAs may also organize monthly social events within their dorms to foster community and may simply check in with their residents to make sure everything is going smoothly.
 RDs oversee the resident advisor staff and are also available to students if needed.
 However, it is better to approach your RA with any problems first, and if they need further assistance, the RDs will jump in.

 Health and wellness

 Staffed by nurse practitioners and physicians, campuses almost always have a health center for student use.
 Services are usually covered by tuition, regardless of health insurance.
 However, there may be additional fees for lab tests, medications, X-rays, or off-campus referrals, which may be covered by your insurance.
 Services provided by each campus health center vary, so check your school’s website to see what’s available.
 In case of an emergency, visit the nearest hospital.

 Found on most college campuses, these offices are available for individual counseling, group therapy, or stress management.
 Professional clinicians work with students, parents, staff, and faculty during orientation or at health and wellness fairs.
 Again, services provided vary.
 If your campus doesn’t have its own counseling center, you can find more information and resources through campus health services.

 If you feel uncomfortable asking a question in class or you just need extra help, your professors should have set office hours when they’re available to their students.
 Office hours vary with every professor, but it is an opportunity for you to talk to them one-on-one, usually with no appointment needed.

 If you need a little extra help figuring out your calculus homework or writing the intro to your research paper, visit the campus tutoring center.
 They tend to specialize in math and writing, but other subjects may be available.
 Remember that tutors are available for a reason and included in your tuition, so take advantage!
 It may be the difference between getting an A or a B on that final paper or exam.